xordspar0/GA-travelling-salesman/README.md

 * [ ]	Implement the genetic part of the algorithm: combine and mutate the best routes to make the next generation.
 * [ ]	Parallelize route generation.
 * [ ]	Parallelize combining and splicing.
+* [ ]   Write a 5 to 10 page paper describing the project.
+		Part One:
+		Describe Genetic Algorithims.

+		Part Two:
+		Describe the Traveling Salesman problem.

+		Part Three:
+		Describe project results.
 Our data is the roadNet-TX.txt dataset from snap.stanford.edu